Neurology - Botox treatment for Chronic Migraine

 What does the treatment involve?

-The treatment involves 31-39 injections of Botox® into the muscles around the shoulders, neck and head.
+The treatment involves 31-39 injections of Botox® into the muscles around the head, neck and shoulders.

 These injections are repeated every twelve weeks.

-Although licensed as a single-use vial, current practice within Salford Hospital, and many other neuroscience centres, is for multiple use of single vials within one clinic, if necessary.
+Although licensed as a single-use vial, current practice within Northern Care Alliance, and many other neuroscience centres, is for multiple use of single vials within one clinic.
 This helps prevent waste of an expensive drug.
 This is similar to the way some vaccines are used and has been standard practice for decades without any issues.
 As this is considered an ‘off license’ use, this will be included on the consent form.
 If you have any questions about it, you can discuss with your headache practitioner.

 Are there any side effects?